 Anticipating that future EPA regulations would mandate the closure of Coal Combustion Residual (CCR) ash ponds, the utility sought proposals for cleaning and pre-closing preparation of the ash pond serving one of its power plants.
 In addition to meeting current regulatory standards, the utility wanted to maximize available pond storage for future use.
-In 2011, Charah Solutions was awarded the contract based on its integrated proposal for cleaning the ash pond, as well as for its strategic plan for the short- and long-term management of the facility’s CCRs and pond closure.
+Charah Solutions was awarded the contract based on its integrated proposal for cleaning the ash pond, as well as for its strategic plan for the short- and long-term management of the facility’s CCRs and pond closure.
 The 49-acre work area included a 25.5-acre ash pond and a 14-acre area of dry ash stockpile.

 Rim Ditch Construction